ShiroDevv/SolarFox/guides/syntax_extension_development.md

 #### Quotes
 A list of quotes that start strings.
 Doesn't check for multiline.
 Same limit as Comments.line_comment

+#### Enabled
+This is tell whether or not the file would enabled when its installed.

+Once I add in the ability to toggle than it will be used

 ### Example file
 #### (not finished) JS syntax file